rwoll/CS051Proposal/README.md

 grading strategies, promoting grading consistency across the department.

-While in its simplest form, GitHub could act as little more than a glorified online dropbox, there are so many features of Git and GitHub that could add greatly to the CS051 experience.
+While in its simplest form, GitHub could act as little more than a glorified online dropbox, there are many features of Git and GitHub that could add greatly to the CS051 experience.

-## Git-ing Into It
+## *Git*-ing Into It

 The difficulty with integrating git version control into a classroom setting is leveling the learning curve.
 We advocate the slow introduction of new git